szczyglis-dev/py-gpt/README.md

 **Example**

 - **OpenAI:** Obtain your API key by registering on the OpenAI website: https://platform.openai.com and navigating to https://platform.openai.com/account/api-keys.
-- **Anthropic, Google, xAPI, Perplexity, OpenRouter, etc.:** Follow similar steps on their respective platforms.
+- **Anthropic, Google, xAI, Perplexity, OpenRouter, etc.:** Follow similar steps on their respective platforms.

 For a local or other OpenAI-compatible model, you can configure credentials per model in ``Config -> Models -> Editor`` using ``API base`` and ``API key``.
 This avoids having to